Perfect Pairs: 3 Ways to Combine Muscari with Tulips or Daffodils

-We plant more than 10,000 flower bulbs in our trial gardens each fall.
-That’s a lot of bulbs and it takes more than a week to plant them all, but there’s no better way to evaluate performance, check heights and bloom times, and experiment with mixes and combinations.
+Each fall we plant more than 10,000 flower bulbs in our trial gardens.
+That’s a lot of bulbs and it takes us more than a week to plant them all.
+But we find there’s no better way to evaluate performance, verify heights and bloom times, and experiment with mixes and combinations.

-The combinations shown above are some of our favorites.
+The muscari combinations shown above are a few of our favorites.
 All are available on our website along with a dozen other Perfect Pairs for fall planting.

 Here are three ways we combine muscari with tulips and daffodils:

 1) If there’s a backdrop and the garden will only be viewed from one side, plant the muscari in front of the tulips or daffodils.

 2) Plant your tulips or daffodils in the middle with muscari around all sides.
 This planting technique will ensure your spring garden looks good from every direction.

 3) Interplant the bulbs on two layers.
 Plant tulips or daffodils first and cover them with about 2” of soil, leaving the tips exposed.
 Plant muscari bulbs on the next layer, in between the larger bulbs.
 Then fill the hole.
 The muscari will bloom in a carpet of blue beneath the taller bulbs.